vnebelung/bgsodde/README.txt

 3.1 Windows 32 and 64 bit
 3.2 macOS 64 bit
 3.3 Linux 64 bit
+4   Differences to the orginial translation
-4   Feedback in case of errors
+5   Feedback in case of errors

 1 VERSION

-This translation is as of 2021-04-20 and is based on SoD v2.6.5.0
+This translation is as of 2022-02-20 and is based on SoD v2.6.6.0.

 2 REMARKS